 - At least one semester of Chinese language.

 - An “Introduction to Finance” course, if the student wants to enroll in the “International Finance”course in the program.

-The program fee for Spring 2014 is $16,265; the fee for Spring 2015 will be announced later in the year.
+The program fee for Spring 2014 was $16,265; the fee for Spring 2016 will be announced later in the year.
 The fee covers tuition and fees, pre-departure materials, guidance with applying for a visa, orientation, housing, weekly activities, textbooks, on-site support and advising, a one-week Field Study Trip and a weekend Field Study Trip.
-Students are responsible for round-trip airfare, meals, passport and visa fees, additional travel, and any other miscellaneous and personal expenses.
+Round-trip airfare, meals, passport and visa fees, additional travel, and any other miscellaneous and personal expenses are not included.

 For More Information